 Questions that have been asked

 You can purchase a single class at the “drop-in” rate of R130 to “test the waters”.
-If you decide after your first class that you would like to continue then you are welcome to purchase any of the above monthly bundles.
-Bundles are purchased at the beginning of each month and are only valid for that month, unused classes do not carry over into future months. (banking details on request).
+If you decide after your first class that you would like to continue then you are welcome to purchase any of our monthly bundles.
+Bundles are purchased at the beginning of each month and are only valid for that month, unused classes do not carry over into future months. (banking details once booked).

 If this is your first time attending a yoga class I would suggest you make use of one of the spare mats in my studio.
 However if you love doing yoga then I suggest you invest in a mat of your own.
 Mats vary in costs, if you are new to yoga I would recommend an inexpensive mat (at least 6mm in thickness) and as your practice progresses and your yoga experience deepens, you can invest in a more luxurious mat.